Sobika2531/Age-Gender-And-Race-Detection-Using-CNN/README.md

 --> [date&time] is in the format of yyyymmddHHMMSSFFF, showing the date and time an image was collected to UTKFace.

+Sample input images have been uploaded for quick reference.

 For docs and info contact sobikasenthilnathan@gmail.com